-Cultural institutions are looking for capable managers with an understanding of the arts and business to head museums, theatre, cultural centers and arts organizations.
+Cultural institutions are looking for capable managers with an understanding of the arts and business to head museums, theatre, cultural centers, and arts organizations.

-The Master course in Arts Management trains student to become arts administrators across performing and visual art disciplines.
-The program blends the basic principles of administration along with in-depth study of the cultural sector in the global economy.
+The Master course in Arts Management trains the student to become arts administrators across performing and visual art disciplines.
+The program blends the basic principles of administration along with an in-depth study of the cultural sector in the global economy.

-Students will learn the phases of the cultural value profit chain (creation, production, distribution, consumption) and get the fundamentals of management theory (finances, organization, marketing, acquisition, project management, strategy, leadership and communication), essential for running arts organizations.
+Students will learn the phases of the cultural value profit chain (creation, production, distribution, consumption) and get the fundamentals of management theory (finances, organization, marketing, acquisition, project management, strategy, leadership, and communication), essential for running arts organizations.

 Core lessons focus on: marketing, financial management of arts organizations, fundraising and Art Law.

 The student, with the supervision of the academic advisor, determines the actual arrangement of the subjects taken.
 During academic advising, students will discuss with their advisor their proposed course schedule for the following semester.

 After this course students have a global insight of arts management theories & practice and in cultural entrepreneurship, prepared to seek careers in areas such as development, public relations, artistic direction, arts education, and advocacy.

 Design Management teaches the business side of design, encompassing the operational aspects of managing teams of designers, as well as business decisions and strategies that create not only innovative products but also a culture of design at the corporate level.